Choosing a Pool Design to Suit Your Home and Lifestyle

 In today’s article, we will share some tips on how to design the perfect pool for your backyard.

 Size and functionality

-When deciding what size to build your swimming pool, it’s a good idea to consider how you will be using it.
-Picture yourself sitting by the pool, swimming in the pool and entertaining by the pool, as well as who will be using the pool.
-Will your pool be used for games and family fun, or do you simply want to enjoy a refreshing dip on hot days?
-Do you plan on doing laps or do you see yourself relaxing in a spa?
-Using your imagination is the best place to start when deciding size and style.
+First and foremost, before building the pool or even shopping around for one, it’s important to consider how much space you have in your backyard and also how you will be using it.
+The best way to do this is by visualising yourself sitting by the pool, swimming in the pool and entertaining by the pool: what do all these visuals look like to you?
+Also consider, who will be using the pool: will you use it for games and family fun, or do you simply want to enjoy a refreshing dip on hot days?
+Alternatively, do you plan on using it for health and fitness by doing laps?
+Or, do you see yourself relaxing in a spa after a long day at work?
+Using your imagination to visualise how you will use the space is the best starting place when choosing the size and style of your swimming pool.

-Other factors that will help determine the size of your pool are cost and running expenses, as well as available land area.
-New planning regulations and advantages in technology mean you don’t have to live on a quarter of an acre block to own a pool, but obviously a compressed site will restrict how big and what shape your pool will be.
+Along with how much space you have and how you will use the pool, other factors to consider when choosing the size of your pool include its cost and running expenses.
+Thankfully, new planning regulations and technological advances mean you don’t have to live on a quarter of an acre block of land to own a pool, but obviously a smaller backyard will limit the pool’s size and shape.

 The shape of your pool

 Once you’ve established the best size for your pool, the next part is choosing the best shape for it.
 Here we suggest considering the aesthetic you already have in your backyard because certain pool shapes better complement surrounding landscapes or structures than other shapes.
 For instance, if you have a modern backyard with squared and rectangular paths and landscaping structures, a square pool would probably suit your backyard best.
 On the other hand, if your backyard has circular and organic shapes, a pool with curved edges would suit it better.